 Crafting Your Sloe Gin

-For a genuinely unique experience, opt for Muckross Wild Irish Gin as your base spirit in this sloe gin recipe.
+For a genuinely unique experience, opt for Muckross Wild Irish Craft Gin as your base spirit in this sloe gin recipe.
 Its exquisite balance of botanicals perfectly complements the rich flavours of the sloe berries.
 Here’s a step-by-step guide to making your homemade version using our sloe gin recipe:

 1. Harvesting: Wait until after the first frost to pick your sloe berries.
 This ensures that they’re at their juiciest.